r-gg/r-gg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Software Engineering Master's Student at <a href='https://www.tuwien.at'>TU Wien</a>.

-profile:
+# profile:
-  align: right
+  # align: right
-  image: prof_pic.jpg
+  # image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  # image_circular: false # crops the image to make it circular
-  more_info: >
+  #more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #  <p>Vienna, Austria</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Software Engineering Student interested in Distributed Systems, Machine Learning and Data Analysis.
+Currently I am writing my Master's thesis and I'm actively seeking to advance my career in any of my interest areas.
+If you come across any roles where my experience with software, cloud or data engineering could make a significant impact, please let me know!

+If you wish to check out my previous projects please refer to the [projects section](https://r-gg.github.io/projects/) or my [GitHub](https://github.com/r-gg).

+For a full CV please refer to the [cv section](https://r-gg.github.io/cv/).